Leander-van-Boven/D28-Tragedy_of_the_Commons/README.md

   ```
   pip3 install numpy matplotlib
   ```
-* Download the code by cloning this repository
+* Download the code by cloning this repository.
   ```
   git clone https://github.com/Leander-van-Boven/D28-Tragedy_of_the_Commons
   ```